-CG-806 is being developed with the intent to deliver the agent as an oral therapeutic and to develop it for relapsed and refractory (R/R) AML/MDS and for a spectrum of B cell malignancies (including but not limited to CLL, SLL and NHL).
+CG-806 is being developed with the intent to deliver the agent as an oral therapeutic and to develop it for R/R AML and for a spectrum of B cell malignancies (including but not limited to CLL, SLL and NHL).

-On March 25, 2019, we announced that the U.S Food and Drug Administration ("FDA") granted Aptose Investigational New Drug ("IND") allowance to initiate its Phase I clinical trial for CG-806.
-The Phase I clinical trial is a multicenter, open label, dose-escalation study with additional optional expansion cohorts to assess the safety, tolerability, pharmacokinetics and pharmacodynamic effects, and preliminary efficacy of CG-806 in patients with CLL, SLL or NHL.
+On March 25, 2019, we announced that the U.S Food and Drug Administration ("FDA") granted Aptose Investigational New Drug ("IND") allowance to initiate its Phase Ia/b clinical trial for CG-806.
+The clinical trial is a multicenter, open label, dose-escalation study with additional optional expansion cohorts to assess the safety, tolerability, pharmacokinetics and pharmacodynamic effects, and preliminary efficacy of CG-806 in patients with CLL, SLL or NHL.
 In this study, CG-806 is administered in gelatin capsules twice daily ("BID") during a 28-day cycle.